therealOri/therealOri/README.md

 #LinuxGang | Coding Commissions: (`Open`)

-> If you or someone you know would like some help with a coding project in python or would like to hire me, then I'd love to help!
+> If you or someone you know would like some help with a coding project in python, or if you woul dlike me to take a look at some files and stuff.
+And would like to hire me, then I'd love to help!
 > - Contact me Via the Email below or discord DMs.
 __ __